albertintech/apai/docs/judiciary/fjbaa/the-case-for-twelve-years.md

 ---

-## Why the FJBAA Landed on Twelve Years
+## Why the Act Landed on Twelve Years

-The FJBAA did not arrive at twelve years by splitting the difference between competing proposals or by seeking political palatability.
+The Act did not arrive at twelve years by splitting the difference between competing proposals or by seeking political palatability.
 The twelve-year active service period is a principled position that emerges from the intersection of several independent lines of reasoning, each of which independently supports a shorter term than the consensus and which collectively make the case compelling.

 The starting point is the Act's fifteen-seat Court, which is itself a principled derivation from population equity constraints applied to federal judicial circuits -- not an arbitrary expansion target.
 Once the Court size is established at fifteen, the mathematical relationship between court size, term length, and appointment cadence changes fundamentally.
 Twelve years on a fifteen-seat Court produces the same biennial appointment rhythm that drives the entire eighteen-year consensus for a nine-seat Court.
 The eighteen-year figure is not wrong for a nine-seat Court; it is simply inapplicable to a fifteen-seat Court.